rbwkai/IJPC2026/Editorials/K.md

 <details>
 <summary>Trivia</summary>

-The problem is taken from the final exam of [Assassination Classroom, Season 2, Episode 12](https://www.youtube.com/watch?v=IsTMsq5EVbU), introduced to the setter by [Rafio](https://codeforces.com/profile/Rafio).
+The problem is taken from the final exam of [Assassination Classroom, Season 2, Episode 12](https://www.youtube.com/watch?v=IsTMsq5EVbU).

 This is a beautiful episode where a math problem is connected directly to the themes of a story.
 Although Assassination Classroom is a quite an absurd anime in general, the context of this problem can be easily explained.